Seitsemän veljestä: Plot summary

 At first, the brothers are not a particularly peaceful lot and end up quarreling with the local constable, juryman, vicar, churchwarden, and teachers—not to mention their neighbours in the village of Toukola.
 No wonder young girls' mothers do not regard them as good suitors.
 When the brothers are required to learn to read before they can accept church confirmation and therefore official adulthood—and the right to marry—they decide to run away.

 Eventually they end up moving to distant Impivaara in the middle of relative wilderness, but their first efforts are shoddy—one Christmas Eve they end up burning down their sauna.
 The next spring they try again, but are forced to kill a nearby lord's herd of bulls and pay them back with wheat.
 Ten years of hard work clearing the forest for fields, hard drinking—and Simeoni's apocalyptic visions from delirium tremens—eventually lead them to mend their ways.
 They learn to read on their own and eventually return to Jukola.

 In the end, most of them become pillars of the community and family men.
 Still, the tone of the tale is not particularly moralistic.
 Symbolically, the brothers represent the Finnish-speaking people and culture in the midst of external forces that force them to change.

+Translations

+Seitsemän veljestä has been translated three times into English and 56 more times into 33 other languages.
+Many significant Finnish artists have been responsible for illustrating the book, including Akseli Gallén-Kallela (1908), Marcus Collin (1948), Matti Visanti (1950), and Erkki Tanttu (1961).

+The first English edition was translated by Alexander Matson and published in 1929 by Coward-McCann.
+Revised editions of Matson's translation were published in 1952 and 1973 by Tammi Publishers, with Irma Rantavaara conducting the third edition's revisions.

+A translation by Richard Impola was published in 1991 by the Finnish American Translators Association.
+Douglas Robinson translated the book in 2017 under the title The Brothers Seven for Zeta Books in Bucharest.